Yushi-Y/HuggingFace-medQA/README.md

 # AI-term-2
-Coding Courseworks for Artificial Intelligence at Imperial College London.
+Coding Courseworks for Artificial Intelligence at Imperial College London, including exercises for NLP and Probabilistic Inference.